gitferry/Grant-program/README.md

 - [Bin Qian](https://github.com/qianbin)
 - pending？

-#### VeChain Grant Evaluators
+##### VeChain Grant Evaluators

 Evaluators are individuals who will perform the preliminary review to check whether the application is formatted correctly and includes all the requested information.
-The committee has the right to add or remove evaluators baseed on a supermajority.
+The committee has the right to add or remove evaluators based on a supermajority.

 - [Tony Li](https://github.com/libotony)
 - [Jack Wu](https://github.com/XJWX89)